 Having Issues With Google Ads?
 Take Google to Small Claims Court With DoNotPay

 If you can’t solve your Google Ads dispute and want to escalate it, you might want to seek your justice at small claims court.
 DoNotPay, the world’s first robot lawyer, can help you along the way!
-We got the American Bar Association’s Louis M. Brown Award for our efforts in providing legal services to those in need.
+We got the American Bar Association’s Louis M. Brown Award for our efforts in providing services to those in need.